mjsir911/szip/README.md

 Because zip record's permissions are stored in the central directory header at the bottom of the file, this information cannot be acquired in-transit.

-Because of this, after `Reader`'s EOF, `Reader.FileHeader` is populated with the central directory header's information on a `Reader.CentralDirectory()` call.
+Because of this, after `Reader`'s EOF, a call to `Reader.CentralDirectory() will return an array of headers found in the central directory.
 This is otherwise unused during the extraction process, and is provided to be used for reading additional metadata after extraction.